Old Forest: Geography, flora and fauna

-The Old Forest was about 1,000 square miles in area (some 2,600 km²).
-It was bordered on the east by the Barrow-downs, a hilly area dotted with ancient burial mounds.
+The Old Forest was about 1,000 square miles in area (some 2,600 km2).
+It was bordered on the east by the Barrow-downs, a hilly area dotted with ancient burial mounds, where Frodo's party encountered the Barrow-wight.
 In the north it reached towards the Great East Road, and in the west and south it approached the Brandywine river.
 The Withywindle, a tributary of the Brandywine, ran through the heart of the forest, which covered most of the Withywindle's drainage basin.

 This was also a 'catchment area' in another sense.
 The landscape, trees and bushes were aligned so that if any strangers attempted to traverse the forest, then they were funnelled towards the Withywindle, and into the clutches of Old Man Willow in particular.
 The valley of the Withywindle within the Old Forest was known as the Dingle.

 The Old Forest was a type of woodland nowadays described as temperate broadleaf and mixed forest.
 The west and south of the forest was dominated by "oaks and ashes and other strange trees", which were generally replaced by pines and firs in the north.
 Beeches and alders were found here and there in the forest, and willows were dominant along the Withywindle.

 Many of the trees were covered "with moss and slimy, shaggy growths".
 The understorey was congested with bushes and other undergrowth, including brambles.
 A variety of plants grew in the forest's occasional glades: grass, hemlocks, wood-parsley, fire-weed, nettles and thistles.